enkidevs/curriculum/spreadsheets/introduction/data-types-and-validation/data-types.md

 ### Number

-This data type contains numerical values such as whole numbers and fractions, as well as dates and times.
+This data type contains numerical values like whole numbers and fractions, as well as dates and times.

 It's important to note that **what is displayed is not how the data is saved**.